IntentArchitect/Docs/articles/whats-new/2024/08/index.md

 ### Ordered pagination for CRUD patterns

-Our CRUD pagination patterns now supports an `OrderBy` parameter, which allows you to specify the ordering for the pagination.
+Our CRUD pagination patterns now support an `OrderBy` parameter, which allows you to specify the ordering for the pagination.

 ![Sample Query](./images/sample-query.png)

-The order by is specified using dynamic Linq, for example `Surname desc, Name asc`.
+The order by is specified using dynamic LINQ, for example `Surname desc, Name asc`.

-For more detailed information see [Module Documentation](For more detailed information see [Module Documentation](https://github.com/IntentArchitect/Intent.Modules.NET/blob/master/Modules/Intent.Modules.AspNetCore.IntegrationTesting/README.md).
+For more detailed information, see [Module Documentation](https://github.com/IntentArchitect/Intent.Modules.NET/blob/master/Modules/Intent.Modules.AspNetCore.IntegrationTesting/README.md).
-).

 Available from: